The Patience of Spring: Lessons from Emerson’s May Day

 Click here to see the complete show notes for this episode.

-On May 1, 1867, Ralph Waldo Emerson inscribed a copy of his book, May Day, to Sophie Thoreau, the devoted sister of Henry David Thoreau.
+On this day, Ralph Waldo Emerson, the sage of Concord, inscribed a copy of his book, May Day, to Sophie Thoreau, the devoted sister of Henry David Thoreau.

-May Day is a collection of Emerson's writing and poems and includes the line, "Why chidest thou the tardy spring?" from his May Day poem.
+May Day, a collection of Emerson's writing and poems, includes the evocative line, "Why chidest thou the tardy spring?" from his May Day poem.
+Let's savor a few more lines from this ode to spring's patient arrival:

 Why chidest thou the tardy Spring?